check-spelling/zephyr/doc/develop/test/twister.rst

 Test Configuration
 ******************

-A test configuration can be used to customize various apects of twister and the default enabled options and features.
+A test configuration can be used to customize various aspects of twister and the default enabled options and features.
 This allows tweaking the filtering capabilities depending on the environment and makes it possible to adapt and improve coverage when targeting different sets of platforms.